Skip to content

 Exercise 1: Thread-Safe Configuration Initializer

-Implement a ConfigManager class that reads configuration from a file (you can simulate this with std::getline), using std::call_once to guarantee initialization only once.
-Requirements: (1) If the file read fails, it should throw an exception and allow retrying; (2) Provide a get(key) method that returns the configuration value; (3) Multiple threads can simultaneously call get(), but only the first call will trigger the file read.
+Implement a ConfigLoader class that reads configuration from a file (you can simulate with std::ifstream), using std::call_once to ensure it initializes only once.
+Requirements: (1) If file reading fails, it should throw an exception and allow retry; (2) Provide a get() method to return the configuration value; (3) Multiple threads can call get() simultaneously, but only the first call triggers the file read.

 Exercise 3: Comparing call_once and Meyers Singleton

-Implement the same singleton in two ways—one using std::call_once, and one using the Meyers singleton.
-Then simulate a time-consuming initialization in the singleton's constructor (std::this_thread::sleep_for(std::chrono::milliseconds(100))), use eight threads to access the singleton simultaneously, and measure the performance difference between the two implementations.
-Think about: why might the performance differ?
-Hint: the Meyers singleton's initialization lock is on the static variable, while call_once's lock is on the once_flag—if multiple threads access simultaneously, the waiting mechanism is the same, but the implementation details may differ.
+Implement the same singleton in two ways—one using std::call_once, one using the Meyers singleton.
+Then simulate an expensive initialization in the singleton's constructor (like std::this_thread::sleep_for), use 8 threads to access the singleton simultaneously, and measure the performance difference between the two implementations.
+Think about why the performance might differ.
+Hint: The Meyers singleton's initialization lock is on the static variable itself, while std::call_once's lock is on std::once_flag—if multiple threads access simultaneously, the waiting mechanism is similar, but implementation details may vary.

 References